dask/dask/docs/source/dashboard.rst

 to worry about), but it can also mean that the distribution of the task across workers is not optimized.

 .. figure:: images/dashboard_task_processing.png
-    :alt: Task Processing pane with four blue horizontal bars, one per worker, three of them go up to 6 while one of the four goes up to 5.
+    :alt: Task Processing bar chart, showing a relatively even number of tasks on each worker.

 There are three different colors that can appear in this plot: